 If you attended my most recent training in Kansas City, you learned Golds use task lists to manage multiple demands on their time.
-They like having a good “handle” on their duties and responsibilities and never want to be a slacker.
+They like having a good “handle” on their duties and responsibilities and never want to be slackers.

 Is that you?
-If so, people value your ability to get things accomplished and your many to-do lists may be a tool you help you get all done.
+If so, people value your ability to get things accomplished, and your many to-do lists may be a tool that helps you get all done.

 Wait!
 Let me write it down!

 Another thing about lists, you’re good at seeing a big problem and breaking it into smaller, controllable pieces.
 Sometimes, that is what your list is – a big, old problem broken into tiny jobs.

 Other times, the list is all about manageability and controlling life’s demands.

 Dependability is another part of your core value system.
 When the “chips are down,” people know they can count on you, and their confidence is justified.
 You deliver…or die trying.

 You know, I think Golds get a bad rep. But, they bring many strengths and consistency to teams and management roles.
 Let me speak directly to you: just like the other temperaments, you, as a Gold leader, have a few potential “blind spots” of which to be aware.

 As a natural “take charge” person, be careful not to overstep boundaries or force control on a project you’ve delegated.
 Make a few recommendations and fight the burning urge to interfere.
 It is an “urge” for you.
 Deep inside, you may see ways to improve things, but you must learn to delegate and trust your team.